monsoonmaelstrom/book2/book2.md

 “Hazel,” Liam says, his voice full of admonishment.

-“I think maybe she was teaching us to break without being broken.”
+“I think maybe she was teaching us how to break without being broken.”

 “That sounds…”